Causes of Fecal Incontinence

 Other tests, including an ultrasound of the anal sphincter, magnetic resonance imaging (MRI) of the pelvis and perineal area, an examination of the function of nerves and muscles lining the pelvis, and pressure readings of the rectum and anus (anorectal manometry Manometry Manometry is measurement of pressure within various parts of the digestive tract.
 People must not eat or drink anything after midnight before the test.
 In this test, a flexible tube with pressure... read more ) may be needed.

 The first step in correcting fecal incontinence is to try to establish a regular pattern of bowel movements that produces well-formed stool.
-Dietary changes, including the addition of a small amount of fiber, often help.
-If such changes do not help, a drug that slows bowel movements, such as loperamide, may be successful.
+Dietary changes, including adequate fluid intake and the addition of a small amount of fiber, often help.
+A suppository or enema may also be used to help establish a regular pattern of bowel movements.
+If such changes do not help, a drug that slows bowel movements, such as loperamide, and a low-fiber diet may reduce the frequency of defecation.

 Exercising the anal muscles (sphincters) by squeezing and releasing them increases their tone and strength.
 Using a technique called biofeedback Biofeedback Biofeedback, a type of mind-body medicine, is a method of bringing unconscious biologic processes under conscious control.
 In biofeedback, electronic devices are used to measure and report information... read more , a person can retrain the sphincters and increase the sensitivity of the rectum to the presence of stool.
 About 70% of well-motivated people benefit from biofeedback.

 If fecal incontinence persists, surgery may help—for instance, when the cause is an injury to the anus or an anatomic defect in the anus.
-As a last resort, a colostomy (the surgical creation of an opening between the large intestine and the abdominal wall—see Figure: Understanding Colostomy Understanding Colostomy Family history and some dietary factors (low fiber, high fat) increase a person’s risk of colorectal cancer.
-Typical symptoms include bleeding during a bowel movement, fatigue, and weakness... read more ) may be done.
+As a last resort, a colostomy (the surgical creation of an opening between the large intestine and the abdominal wall—see figure Understanding Colostomy Understanding Colostomy ) may be done.
 The anus is sewn shut, and stool is diverted into a removable plastic bag attached to the opening in the abdominal wall.

 Drugs Mentioned In This Article